 Y’know those books that grab hold of you from the first page and won’t let go, ever?
 That’s The Outsiders.
 I read it in a blaze of speed, starting last evening and finishing it this morning (no, I didn’t read it through the night – but I could’ve).
 Shane was like that.
 So was To Kill A Mockingbird.
 And a bunch of other books.
 If a book can grip my interest like that, make me totally invested in the characters (and what characters!), and have me in tears over a half dozen times, it’s a keeper.

-Yes, I was a bit leery about reading The Outsiders at first, simply because it’s so foreign to what I usually read (the 60s? greasers? what?) but I’d heard it was super good (and Hamlette rated it five-out-of-five on Goodreads) and there was no language or inappropriate content, so I gave it a try.
+Yes, I was a bit leery about reading The Outsiders at first, simply because it’s so foreign to what I usually read (the 60s? greasers? what?) but I’d heard it was super good (and Hamlette rated it five-out-of-five on Goodreads) and there was only a little language/inappropriate content, so I gave it a try.
 I vaguely knew the story (very vaguely) because one of the girls I follow on Pinterest is obsessed with both the book and the movie, but I wasn’t prepared to fall in love with all the characters as fiercely as I did.
 And I definitely wasn’t expecting the story to be so bare and honest and brutal (without being needlessly so).

 It was a bit hard to keep track of all the characters at first (I kept getting Darry and Dally mixed up because their names are so similar) but by the end, I was in awe of S.E.
 Hinton’s characterization skills.
 Everyone felt very, very real – even the minor characters, like Randy.
 Steve was my least favorite, along with most of the Socs (I just don’t like Bob and I don’t think I ever will), but I loved, loved, loved all the other characters.
 The names did weird me out a bit at first, though I quickly got used to them.
 (But, really…Sodapop?
 Ponyboy?
 What kind of a dad names his kids like that?)
 After a long debate, I think I like Darry the best (but only by a fraction over all the others).
 He’s the oldest brother and I found that I related to him in that way, since I’m the oldest in my family too.
 (Did anyone else cry when he came to see Ponyboy in the hospital?)